The Hong Kong International Film Festival

 For more info visit the HKIFF official site.

-The 43rd Hong Kong International Film Festival has launched its key art design with the theme "Colours in the Dark", designed by internationally acclaimed photographer and visual artist Wing Shya, who teamed up with Hong Kong Film Award winner Aaron Kwok - this year's Ambassador.
+Last year's 43rd Hong Kong International Film Festival launched its key art design with the theme "Colours in the Dark", designed by internationally acclaimed photographer and visual artist Wing Shya, who teamed up with Hong Kong Film Award winner Aaron Kwok - the year's Ambassador.

-Shya's stunning artwork features a silhouette set against an exotic background of intense colour palette with a dreamlike impression.
+Shya's stunning artwork featured a silhouette set against an exotic background of intense colour palette with a dreamlike impression.

 Top Discounts and Offers